 If you’ve ever paged through Google search results, you’ve inevitably clicked on a website that leads you to a splash page warning, This site may harm your computer.
 While this can be alarming at first, you have nothing to fear immediately.
 This is simply a page Google directs you to if it detects a considerable threat to your system’s security from the website you were headed to.

-Resolving this Google warning is of the utmost importance, requiring you to learn more about what causes this alert message, how it can be removed, and how it can be prevented in the future.
-Once you work through these important steps, you’ll be able to remedy this troublesome warning and ensure that your visitors fully trust your website once more.
+Once you work through these important steps, you’ll be able to remedy this troublesome warning and ensure that your visitors fully trust your website once again.

 Related article: How to remove Deceptive Site Ahead warning message